sictweb/bti425-2020/notes/week07.md

 ### Code examples

-The course's GitHub repo has code examples for many topics and techniques.
-You can download a zip of the code repo, or clone it.

 We have two code examples today:
 1. Animals - an Angular version of the multi-component React "router introduction" code example from week 4
 2. Customers - the end result of the in-class demonstration